-Big Data is more than simply a matter of size – for large and small businesses alike – it presents an opportunity to find key insights and emerging trends in data, to make businesses more agile, board room decisions better informed, and answer questions that have previously been considered unanswerable.
+Big Data is much more than simply a matter of size – for large and small businesses alike – it presents an opportunity to discover key insights and emerging trends in data, make business more agile, board room decisions better informed, and answer questions that have previously been considered unanswerable.
 With data volume set to grow by 800% and over 80% of this being unstructured data, the question is: Is your enterprise up to the challenge of seizing the Big Data opportunity?

-This high-level event is aimed at CEOs, CMOs, CFOs, Business Directors, Heads of BI, Data Scientists and all other technology professionals looking to leverage the opportunity to better harness their data for profitable use, while also being mindful of privacy, data protection and other legal, risk and compliance issues.
+This high level event is aimed at C-suite professionals, Business Strategists, Heads of BI and Data Scientists looking to leverage the opportunity to harness data for competitive advantage while also being mindful of privacy, legal, risk and compliance issues.

 Dr Louise Bennett Chairs the BCS Security Community of Expertise and Identity Assurance Working Group.
 She started her career as a scientist modelling weather patterns and locust plagues in Africa.
 She then moved into operations research and real time computing for aircraft systems in Defence.
 Over the last 25 years she has been an IT & R&D director (Thorn EMI, Logica, AEA Technology, Vivas).
 She has also worked on Government advisory bodies (including the Defence Scientific Advisory Council, the CO Privacy and Consumer Advisory Group, the ICO Technology Reference Panel and PITO as a non-executive director) and as an expert for the European Commission.